 What Others Are Saying

-"The Xinu book is the best operating systems book on the market becuase it removes the black magic and explains how to build an OS from the ground up.
+"The Xinu book is the best operating systems book on the market because it removes the black magic and explains how to build an OS from the ground up.
 It's not like other books I tried to read -- they gave me a headache.
 I have already started telling friends how great it is."

 -- David Bafumba-Lokilo, Ecole Polytechnique